Home » How To Spend a 24 Hour Layover in Reykjavik, Iceland

 We stayed in Kopavogur, which was a town in between the airport and Reykjavik.
 This was the perfect location for such a short visit as it was about 15 minutes from downtown and 7 minutes from the Blue Lagoon – which we absolutely knew we wanted to do.
 We ended up using booking.com to rent out a studio apartment, which was super nice and had free parking!
 Another perk – it was across the street from Ali Baba, an awesome mediterranean restaurant!

-Iceland is supposed to be beautiful during the summer months, however, we wanted the best chance we could get to see the Northern Lights.
+Iceland is supposedly beautiful during the summer months, however, we wanted the best chance we could get to see the Northern Lights.
 Iceland is ranked one of the best places throughout the world to see them, and the prime time to catch the Aurora Borealis in Iceland is November through April!
 So visiting Iceland when it was cold and snowy was the plan!
+To make our trip easier, we looked into various Iceland tour packages, including guided Northern Lights tours and other winter activities.
+This helped us research all the must-see places.
+If you have longer than 24 hours to explore a place, these packages are a great way to experience Iceland at its best!

 What To Do: